 Janssen has investigated Remicade (infliximab) for pulmonary sarcoidosis, and acquired Centocor, which had its own antibodies, ustekinumab and golimumab, in Phase II).

 Celgene, in the US, has also had a rich history of investigating therapeutics for sarcoidosis, although most trials were withdrawn for various reasons.
 This included an effective Phase III small-molecule inhibitor, CC-100004, which although it managed to reduce inflammation in sarcoidosis, also had various adverse effects limiting its use.

 AbbVie’s Humira (adalimumab) was also proposed for a trial in sarcoidosis by the University of Chicago, but terminated due to the failure to recruit enough patients in 2011.

+Addison’s disease is another example of endocrine deregulation, caused by the attack of the enzyme 21-hydroxylase in the adrenal cortex, which impairs its function.
 This can cause a range of symptoms including weakness (due to a lack of adrenaline and cortisol), pain, low blood pressure (due to salt loss) and hyperpigmentation of areas of the skin.
 Crises can also occur when the hormone levels drop too low.